IridiumIdentity/iridium/CONTRIBUTING.md

 # Contributing to iridium

-We welcome anyone to contribute!
+We welcome anyone to contribute to the project.

 ## <a name="questions"></a> It is okay to raise an issue to ask a question
 If you have a question about iridium, feel free to raise an issue for it.